 - Ask existing and previous tenants if the charges are fair.

-- Must you pay for services you never use?
+- Do you have to pay for services you never use?

 - Your agreement should state that you only have to pay a reasonable proportion of the cost of shared services.